cyb0rg71/Bug-Hunting-Cheatsheet/Web Cache Poisoning.md

 # Exploiting cache design flaws

-websites are vulnerable to web cache poisoning if they handle unkeyed input in an unsafe way and allow the subsequent HTTP responses to be cached.
+Websites are vulnerable to web cache poisoning if they handle unkeyed input in an unsafe way and allow the subsequent HTTP responses to be cached.

 ## Using web cache poisoning to deliver an XSS attack